Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-28_BlazorBestPractices/Index.md

 We'll explore how to manage state in a Blazor application with component state, service injection, and global state.

+---

 ### Component State

 Blazor uses a unique approach to managing state in the UI; instead of using traditional browser techniques like cookies, Blazor uses something called 'component state'.

-Component state is a way of keeping track of changes to the UI without having to send information back and forth to the server.
+A component state is a way of keeping track of changes to the UI without having to send information back and forth to the server.

 This means that your web app can be more responsive and have a better user experience.

 There are many different ways to manage component state, and the best approach depends on the specific needs of your application.

-However, there are some general best practices that can help you keep your code organized and maintainable.
+However, some general best practices can help you keep your code organized and maintainable.

-First, try to avoid using complex data structures for component state.
-If you need to use nested data, consider breaking it up into smaller pieces that can be managed independently.
+- Avoid using complex data structures for component state.
+If you need to use nested data, consider breaking it up into smaller pieces that can be managed independently for easy updates and debugging.

-This will make it easier to update and debug your code.
-Second, create a central store for all of your application's state data.

-This will make it easier to keep track of what data is being used by which components, and helps prevent duplication of effort when multiple components need access to the same data.
+- Create a central store for all of your application's state data to keep track of what data is being used by which components and help prevent duplication of effort when multiple components need access to the same data.

-Be sure to unit test your code thoroughly before deploying it to production.
+- Unit test your code thoroughly with extensive test coverage before deploying it to production.
 This will help ensure that your state management system is working as intended, and can catch any potential errors before they cause problems in your live application.

-Additionally avoid mutating state directly - use the setState() method instead.
+- Avoid mutating states directly - use the setState() method instead.

-Breaking up large components into smaller, more manageable pieces can help reduce complexity and improve organization.
+- Breaking up large components into smaller, more manageable pieces can help reduce complexity and improve organization.

-Keep your state as simple as possible - only include the data that is absolutely necessary.
+- Keep your state as simple as possible - only include the necessary data.

-Finally, don't forget to unsubscribe from any event handlers or subscriptions when a component unmounts!
+- Unsubscribe from any event handlers or subscriptions when a component unmounts!

+---

 ### Global State

 Global state management is the process of managing the data that is available to all components in an application.

 In a traditional web application, state is typically managed in the server-side session.
-However, in a modern web application with a complex client-side UI, it is often necessary to manage state in the client as well.
+However, in a modern web application with a complex client-side UI, it is often necessary to manage the state of the client as well.

 This data can be things like the current user, the list of items in a shopping cart, or any other piece of information that needs to be accessed by multiple components.